coders-lounge/toolkit/README.md

 # 🤖 Programmer's Toolkit Discord Bot

-Please join our [Discord Server](https://discord.gg/rGYDCPkUmU) for more info.
-Created with **Node.js** and **Discord.js**.
-Command/Event handler based on https://github.com/MattA-Official/bot
+The bot for [discord.gg/rGYDCPkUmU](https://discord.com/invite/rGYDCPkUmU).
+Built for programmers, moderation, and community management.
+Created with **Node** and **discord.js**.
+Command/Event handler based on https://github.com/MattA-Official/bot.

 ## Features

+- Slash Commands
+- Message Commands
+- Full API coverage (using [discord.js](https://discord.js.org))
+- Runs on Node
-- Nothing 🙂
+- `es6` syntax
+- Functional over Object Oriented

 ## Contributing

 Contributions are always welcome!

-Please join our [Discord Server](https://discord.gg/rGYDCPkUmU) to see how to contribute.
+Contributing will grant you a special role on our Discord server.

+See [`contributing.md`](/CONTRIBUTING.md) for ways to get started.

+Please adhere to this project's [`code of conduct`](/CODE_OF_CONDUCT.md).

 ## Feedback